andrewbrandwood/isomorphic-handlebars-demo/readme.md

 </div>
 ```

 This is pretty straight forward, but there is one thing to note here.
-We have a partial within a partial.
+There is a partial within a partial.

 ```
 {{> button/button buttonText=linkText }}
 ```
 We are passing down data that has been passed down from a parent partial.
 This is here to demonstrate how partials within partials along with dynamic data can be included in an isomorphic solution.

+The parent partial passes a default value `linkText="Buy now"`

+Results from the json overwrite `linkText` if it exists.

 ## The client side

-Let's get our data first of all through ajax.
+We are going to hook up the results to an ajax request.

 Open the file `public/js/main.js`.

-We're going to create a function for all of our event listeners.
+Create a function for the event listeners.

 ```js
 (function(window, undefined) {